-The recent GARM Media Sustainability Guide shows the priority for reducing emissions is to find a sustainability-assured partner.
+The recent Ad Net Zero Guide to Sustainable Media shows the priority for reducing emissions is to find a sustainability-assured partner.

 65% of the annual revenue of the world's largest 2000 companies now covered by a net zero target.